svigerske/trac-to-github/migration-from-trac-to-Git**b.md

 See also: https://trac.sagemath.org/ticket/30363

-# Proposed workflow on GitHub (minimal changes to existing Trac workflow)
+# Proposed workflow on GitHub (with transition guide from Trac)

 - One time action: **Instead of adding a git remote named `trac`**: